AdamSLevy/go-doc/DESIGN.md

 ## Design Goals

-- Make `go doc` easier to use and more helpful to developers.
+- Improve the developer user experience of `go doc`.
 - Preserve the core functionality of `go doc`.
 Must work as a drop-in replacement.
 Official flag and argument syntax must continue to work.
 - Minimize the [diff] with the official `cmd/doc` source to keep it easy to